Self-employment tax (SE tax) is a social security and Medicare tax primarily for individuals who work for themselves. It is

 If you are also engaged in a nonfarm business, you may be able to use this method to figure your nonfarm net earnings.
 You

-can use this method even if you do not use the farm optional method for determining your farm net earnings and even if you
+can use this method even if you don’t use the farm optional method for determining your farm net earnings and even if you

 have a net loss from your nonfarm business.
-For more information about the nonfarm optional method, see Publication 334.
+For more information about the nonfarm optional method, see Pub.
+334.

-You cannot combine farm and nonfarm self-employment earnings to figure your net earnings under either of the optional methods.
+You can’t combine farm and nonfarm self-employment earnings to figure your net earnings under either of the optional methods.